Homemade Almond Croissants

 If you’re daring in the kitchen, give these exquisite Homemade Almond Croissants a shot!
 The laminated dough from scratch will make jaws drop!

 Buttery flaky puff pastry dough is rolled around rich almond paste for one showstopping treat!
-Truly awesome flavor and these croissants taste like they came from a high-end French patisserie!
+A truly awesome flavor combination and this Almond Croissant Recipe AKA Croissants aux Amondes tastes like it came from a high-end French patisserie!

 I made one of these homemade croissants disappear in no time flat while typing up this post…so it’s time to hop on the treadmill so I can have another!